Local 5 News talks with the Wisconsin Supper Club Guru Ron Faiola

 What has stood out to him since pandemic-related restrictions were lifted and the supper clubs re-opened is the enthusiasm for the tradition of leisurely enjoying a meal.

 “I’m glad to see so many people are going to supper clubs.
-Some supper clubs have a line out the door of people waiting”.
+Some supper clubs have a line out the door of people waiting,” said Faiola.

 Ron doesn’t mind taking a deep dive into history either and changes he’s noticed over the years.
 For example, when it comes to the relish tray.